GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 5. Assign appropriate permissions to new directories and files: `# chown -R jetty:jetty /opt/gluu/jetty/oxauth/custom/pages/ && chmod -R a-x+rX /opt/gluu/jetty/oxauth/custom/pages/`

-You may opt to copying default oxAuth login page (`login.xhtml`) to the custom files directory as well, and add some customizations to it:
+You may opt to copy the default oxAuth login page (`login.xhtml`) to the custom files directory as well, and add some customizations to it:

 ```